gavieeen/precision-time-server/README.md

 * Automating backup and restore of Grafana dashboards
 * Creating alerts for satellite dropout, jitter spikes, or offset drifts

+## 8. References

+## 9. Reflections
+### 9.1.
+Aryan Sapre

+1. What did you specifically do individually for this project?

+2. What did you learn as a result of doing your project?

+3. If you had a time machine and could go back to the beginning, what would you have done differently?

+4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?

+5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
+Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.

+### 9.2.
+Chetan Boddeti

+1. What did you specifically do individually for this project?

+2. What did you learn as a result of doing your project?

+3. If you had a time machine and could go back to the beginning, what would you have done differently?

+4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?

+5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
+Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.

+### 9.3.
+Gavin Ebenezer

+1. What did you specifically do individually for this project?

+2. What did you learn as a result of doing your project?

+3. If you had a time machine and could go back to the beginning, what would you have done differently?

+4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?

+5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
+Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.

 Team Members: (Chetan Boddeti), (Aryan Sapre), (Gavin Ebenezer)

 ## Project status
-If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
+Anyone may choose to fork this project or volunteer to step in as a maintainer or owner, allowing this project to keep going.
 You can also make an explicit request for maintainers.